 Ex-YouTube CEO's son dies at UC Berkeley campus, according to officials, relative

-The son of a former YouTube executive died last week at the UC Berkeley campus where he resided, according to officials and a relative
+University officials and a relativfe say the son of a former YouTube executive died last week at the UC Berkeley campus where he resided

 BERKELEY, Calif. -- The 19-year-old son of a former YouTube executive died last week at the UC Berkeley campus where he resided, officials and a relative said.